Research Project Proposals

 (*) 1 grants funded by Università degli Studi di Genova

-Possible research topics for the two grants funded by the University of Genova
+Possible research topics for the grant funded by the University of Genova

 Research topic A